todogroup/todogroup.org/index.md

 * Stripe
 * Walmart Labs

-We always welcome new members to the guild to help shape the future of company-led open source programs.
+We always welcome new members to the group to help shape the future of company-led open source programs.

 ---